 Some commands require access to configuration parameters and should extend the ConfiguredCommand class, using your application's Configuration class as its type parameter.
-Dropwizard will treat the first argument on the command line as the path to a YAML configuration file, parse and validate it, and provide your command with an instance of the configuration class.
+By default, Dropwizard will treat the last argument on the command line as the path to a YAML configuration file, parse and validate it, and provide your command with an instance of the configuration class.